Who is behind the Tri City BBQ Fest?

 When is the event?

-Friday, September 22nd starting at 5pm.
-AND Saturday, September 23rd starting at 10am.
-See the current schedule here.
+Friday, September 20th starting at 5pm.
+AND Saturday, September 21st starting at 10am.
+See the schedule soon.

 What time will you begin closing streets on Friday?

-Actually, in 2017 we will begin to close Main St. from 1st Ave.
+In 2019 we will begin to close Main St. from 1st Ave.
 S. to Broadway on THURSDAY evening.
 Friday at 8am we will close essentially every other street designated on the map.
 Crawford County Bank will allow drive-thru traffic until noon if vehicles enter from N. Main.
-The areas for V.I.P. parking (see map) will close by 2pm, so all cars must be gone by then.

 Where will I park?